Yale School of Medicine: History

+In 1857, Cortlandt Creed became the first African American to graduate from the school of medicine.
+After graduation, he stayed in New Haven and developed his practice.
+During the Civil War, he served as assistant surgeon of the Thirteenth Connecticut Volunteers.

 In 1916, a little more than a century after its founding, Yale School of Medicine admitted its first female students.
 At the time, this stood in marked contrast to the ethos of other institutions such as Harvard, which considered it “unladylike” for women to attend medical school at the time.
 The three women admitted to the Class of 1916 were exceptional—unlike their male counterparts, who needed only two years of college education, they were required to hold a college degree, and a quota further restricted the number of women who were admitted.

 Throughout its history, Yale School of Medicine faculty have been credited with seminal scientific discoveries.
 Pediatrician Martha May Eliot, MD, who was recruited to Yale by Edwards A. Park, MD, chair of the medical school’s first Department of Pediatrics, are together credited with developing a cure for rickets in 1925.

 Early in 1942, Louis S. Goodman, MD, and Alfred Gilman, PhD, assistant professors in Yale’s new Department of Pharmacology, began to study nitrogen mustard, an agent that was derived from a lethal gas used in the trenches of World War I. Building on research that had languished for years, the two young scientists found in a derivative of mustard gas the first effective chemotherapy for cancer.

 In 1998, Charles Janeway, MD, Yale Cancer Center immunologist, established and proved his theory of innate immunity.

 In the 1960s, Louis Gluck, MD, a member of the Department of Pediatrics faculty, created the first neonatal intensive care unit (NICU).
 In the late 1970s, William Tamborlane, MD, and the late Robert Sherwin, MD, transformed the treatment of type 1 diabetes by developing the insulin pump.